Szymon-Czuszek/SAS-Data-Science/README.md

 type: Character variable specifying the type of house (e.g., Single, Duplex).
 price: Numeric variable for the house price.
 tax: Numeric variable for the tax rate as a proportion (e.g., 0.20 for 20% tax).

+Step 2: Print the Original Dataset
+PROC PRINT DATA=houseprice:
+Displays the contents of the houseprice dataset as it was initially inputted.
+Provides a reference to compare the dataset before and after sorting.

 ## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"